sabitor/basiclog/README.md

 // SwitchLog closes the current log file and a new log file with the specified name is created and used. func SwitchLog(newLogName string)

+// Write writes a log message to a specified destination.
+// Possible destinations are STDOUT, FILE or MULTI (a combination of STDOUT and FILE). func Write(destination int, values ...any)
 ```

 ## How to use simplelog